Tuesday, June 2, 2026

 • FSRS scheduling means fewer daily reviews than any SM2-based trainer

-• Course library and custom repertoire builder on the same free plan
+• Course library and custom repertoire builder available on the free plan

 • Responsive web works cleanly on mobile browsers